soaxelbrooke/HoloCalcGrammar/README.md

 ## How Do I Use It?
-Most of the work in using it is compiling the grammar (.g4 file) into usable Java.
-This process is described via the ANTLR page (https://theantlrguy.atlassian.net/wiki/display/ANTLR4/Getting+Started+with+ANTLR+v4).
+Most of the work in using it is compiling the grammar (.g4 file) into a more useful language.
+This process is described via the ANTLR [getting-started page](https://theantlrguy.atlassian.net/wiki/display/ANTLR4/Getting+Started+with+ANTLR+v4).
 This repo also has a compiled version of the current HoloCalcParser in Java, which you can use without going through the above process.

 ## License
 Copyright 2014 Stuart Owen.